 Perhaps surprisingly this tree is not very particular about soil, thriving in most types of soil that are not always wet, but which do not become very dry either.
 Adding plenty of organic material to the soil when planting will not only conserve moisture but provide nutrients for your tree too.
 Location is important with a special tree like this.
 It should be in a spot which is sheltered from the afternoon sun, and in warmer areas from the sun all day long.

 Although the Filigree Japanese Maple will grow well in hot regions, we recommend it more for cooler growing zones, because in very warm areas, even with sufficient watering, the leaves may fall during heat-waves.
 This does not damage the tree at all, since all the growth takes place in spring and early summer, but it does shorten the season, so for the warmest regions we recommend several of our other varieties, such as the Ryusen Japanese Maple, which is very tolerant of heat and sun in the hottest areas.

 Watering and Maintenance

 Apart from providing water in summer, this tree really needs very little care.
 It has no significant pests or diseases and needs no pruning – indeed it is best left un-pruned.
 Just remove any small twigs that may die back.
 It is best to let it develop naturally, as each tree will become unique, depending on its location.

-Now this tree bears no resemblance to cheaper seedling Japanese maples of no particular origin, and all discerning gardeners respect the craftsmanship that goes into producing these special plants.
-So avoid cheap tree that will only be a disappointment and instead choose real quality and make an investment in your garden’s future.
+Now this tree bears no resemblance to cheaper seedling Japanese Maples of no particular origin, and all discerning gardeners respect the craftsmanship that goes into producing these special plants.
+For this reason, you should avoid cheap trees that will only be a disappointment and instead choose real quality and make an investment in your garden’s future.
 The demand for such rare varieties as the Filigree Japanese Maple is high, and our stocks are limited, so order now to have the privilege of growing the best.